 1. General provisions

-- ensure extensive, free and prompt coverage of the Business Dialogue (Organizer) events in the media;
+- ensure extensive, free and prompt coverage of the Event in the media;

-- ensure the necessary conditions for the media representatives to discharge their professional duties in preparing and disseminating complete and reliable information about the events.
+- ensure the necessary conditions for the media representatives to discharge their professional duties in preparing and disseminating complete and reliable information about the Event.

 1.2.
-Media representatives are accredited in accordance with the Russian Federation Law “On the Media” and with the present Rules, the purpose being to ensure successful and mutually beneficial cooperation and harmonise the work of media representatives at the events.
+Media representatives are accredited in accordance with the Russian Federation Law “On the Media” and with the present Rules, the purpose being to ensure successful and mutually beneficial cooperation and harmonise the work of media representatives at Event.

 1.3.
-Media representative accreditation is mandatory for them to be able to work at all the Organizer events.
+Media representative accreditation is mandatory for them to be able to work at all the Event.

 1.4.
-When discharging their professional duties, media representatives are required to respect the rights and legitimate interests of the participants in and staff of the events and to observe generally accepted ethical norms.
+When discharging their professional duties, media representatives are required to respect the rights and legitimate interests of the participants in and staff of the Event and to observe generally accepted ethical norms.

 2. Media representative accreditation

 2.1.
 All the media registered with the Federal Supervisory Service for Communications, Information Technology and Mass Media, and also foreign media registered in accordance with the relevant national legislation and accredited to the Ministry of the Foreign Affairs of the Russian Federаtion, are entitled to submit an application to accredit their journalists to the Event.

 3. Accreditation card (“Press” pass/badge)

 3.1.
-A “Press” pass/badge is issued to every journalist in person upon registration for the event (at the Media Registration Counter), and certifies the journalist’s accreditation.
+A “Press” pass/badge is issued to every journalist in person upon registration for the Event (at the Media Registration Counter), and certifies the journalist’s accreditation to the Event.

-- Confirmed accreditation in the event database and/or upon presentation of a printed out personal letter of invitation sent by the Organizer press service to the media representative at the email address listed on the accreditation application.
+- Confirmed accreditation in the Event database and/or upon presentation of a printed out personal letter of invitation sent by the Event press service to the media representative at the email address listed on the accreditation application.

 - Upon presentation of ID.

-3.4.
-The “Press” pass/badge does not entitle its holder to participate in events that require separate invitations, other than press briefings and roundtables.
+3.3.
+The “Press” pass/badge does not entitle its holder to participate in Event that require separate invitations, other than press briefings and roundtables.

-3.6.
-The “Press” pass/badge must be worn so that it is clearly visible whenever the journalist is on the event’s premises
+3.5.
+The “Press” pass/badge must be worn so that it is clearly visible whenever the journalist is on the Event’s premises.